Salish Sea Nature Connections

 british columbia, Canada

-Forest & Nature Therapy immersion walks with Kelly Kiss, ANFT Certified Forest Therapy Guide.
+Forest & Nature Therapy walks with Kelly Hutchison, ANFT Certified Forest Therapy Guide.

-Shinrin-Yoku (Forest Bathing) on Salt Spring Island, the Gulf Islands and Vancouver Island, BC.
+Shinrin-Yoku (Forest Bathing) on Vancouver Island, British Columbia, Canada

 "In every walk with nature one receives far more than he seeks." ~John Muir